Why do I sometimes remember things that no-one else does? Do I make these memories up?

 My football career was mixed: despite my size I was good enough to be on the fringes of the school team, and was proud to put on the light and dark blue hooped WFS shirt.
 We had a run of three fixtures in six days: just before the first of them we were confined by rain to the classroom at lunchtime.
 Someone threw a paper dart in my direction which I ducked with such vigour that I cut my forehead open on the desk.
 Blood was pouring from the wound, and after being patched up I was driven by the headmaster Mr Colman in his white sports car to Watford Peace, where the injury required several stitches.
 When the excitement of all this attention had worn off, I was devastated to be missing three games, just when I had become a regular selection.
 Mr McDonald showed his kinder side by allowing me to attend the third match as a linesman.

-In my second year I managed to lose my football boots.
+Three years earlier I had managed to lose my football boots.
 I can’t remember how, but I must have felt responsible, because I raised no objection when Mum and Dad told me to replace them cheaply from the secondhand pool run by one of the teachers.
-So at lunchtime with heavy heart I went to see Miss M, a woman of Rosa Klebb demeanour, who brought out a dusty box of horrible, uncomfortable looking old boots, more Dixie Dean than Bobby Charlton.
+So at lunchtime with heavy heart I went to see Miss M, a woman of Rosa Klebb demeanour, who brought out a dusty box of horrible, uncomfortable looking gnarled old boots, more Dixie Dean than Bobby Charlton.
 I couldn’t bring myself to try any on.
 The rejection must have stung Miss M: at morning assembly next day there was a pointed announcement about boys refusing “perfectly good boots”.
 I wasn’t named, but I’m sure anyone watching would have noticed me turning bright red.
 When I told Mum and Dad about this humiliation, they relented and agreed to buy me a new pair.

-A better football memory was from a Saturday morning match: chosen to take a free kick, I booted the heavy, wet leather ball hopefully in the general direction of the mob in the penalty box, but nobody got a touch and it trickled inside the far post.
+A happier football memory was from a Saturday morning match: assigned to take a free kick, I booted the heavy, wet leather ball hopefully in the general direction of the mob in the penalty box, but nobody got a touch and it trickled inside the far post.
 I couldn’t pretend it was planned that way, but hey, a goal is a goal.

 I was also fond of cricket, and was batting in a supervised after-school game on the field when a girl from the year above me came in to bat at the other end.
 Sceptical comments were silenced when she faced her first ball and whacked it to the boundary.
 We developed a good understanding between the wickets and put on about forty runs together.
 I was thrilled to be in a successful partnership with a girl.